 What is a variable-rate tracker mortgage?

 A tracker mortgage is a type of variable-rate mortgage where the mortgage interest rate charged on what you borrow tracks the Bank of England (BoE) base rate of interest.
-This means that every time the Bank of England changes the base rate, it will change the overall amount of interest that you pay and you may see an increase or decrease in your monthly mortgage payments.
-Your lender will also charge you a set percentage in addition to the base rate.
+This means that every time the Bank of England changes the base rate, the overall amount of interest that you pay will change, and you may see an increase or decrease in your monthly mortgage payments.
+The BoE reviews the base rate around every 6 weeks when the Monetary Policy Committee (MPC) decide if it will be increased, reduced or kept the same.
+So, although your interest rate may not change at every review, there is the possibility that it could and this would mean possible changes to your monthly mortgage payment.
+Your lender will charge you a set percentage in addition to the base rate.
 So, the overall amount of interest that you pay is the fixed amount set by your lender plus the Bank of England base rate.

 In order to minimise how much your interest payments could change, mortgage lenders may include a cap or a collar.
 A cap will mean that your tracker mortgage interest rate cannot exceed the capped percentage and a collar prevents your interest rate from dipping below the collared level.